dayseanm04/network/CCNA/Configure-WLANs-Using-Cisco-Wireless-LAN-Controller/task-configs/Task2-Configure-Internal-and-Guest-Dynamic-Interfaces.md

 <img width="788" height="305" alt="T3-6" src="https://github.com/user-attachments/assets/f675f57f-2b8c-4274-a497-7482a74331cb" />

+Set the Port Number to 1 under the Physical Information section.
 Give the Guest interface an IP addresss, Subnet Mask, Default Gateway and the DHCP Server.
 Note the default gateway and the DHCP Server is the SVI of VLAN 200.

 Click Apply on the Top right and go back and dont forget to Click save config on the top right.